Legal jargon can be difficult to decipher. We made this glossary to help you figure out what everything means and how it applies to you and your case.

 Sexual Abuse: Causing a child to engage in sexual behavior by either coercing, taking advantage of, persuading, using authoritative powers or luring the child victim.
 This includes the creation of child pornography, molestation by relatives or caretakers, statutory rape, and prostitution.

-Sodomy: Sexual activity that involves the use the use one person’s genitals being inserted into the anus or mouth of another person.
+Sodomy: Sexual activity that involves one person’s genitals being inserted into the anus or mouth of another.

 Spousal Abuse: Any abusive behavior between people who are married, dating, or living in the same property.